 - Hwy K to Betterly Waterfowl Area: 4.3 miles.
 Some obstructions included and likely ~4 major logjams that will require portaging.

 - Betterly Waterfowl Area to Mary Park: 5.1 miles.
-Easy route.
-Some flowage paddling at the end.
+This stretch has some serious logjams and is not recommended.

 - Mary Park to Hwy 65 River Access: 0.7 miles.
 A simple lake paddle.